Creamy Deviled Eggs

 Peeling Hard-Boiled Eggs

 Making deviled eggs isn't hard; the tricky part of the process is peeling the eggs.
-If the shell doesn’t come off easily, you end up making dents in the white and your deviled eggs look less than stellar.
+If the shell doesn’t come off easily, you end up making dents in the white, and your deviled eggs look less than stellar.
 Plus, it takes longer if the eggs aren't easy to peel.
-So how to ensure your hard-boiled eggs peel easily?
+So, how do you ensure your hard-boiled eggs peel easily?

 How to Peel Hard-Boiled Eggs